- Download our Moving to Austria Guide (PDF)

 Sozialpartnerschaft

-On a higher level, Austrian business culture prides itself on the concept of Sozialpartnerschaft, or social partnership, which promotes cooperation and dialogue in matters relating to industrial relations.
-It is important to work closely and cooperate with business partners and Austrian subsidiary companies.
+On a higher level, Austrian business culture prides itself on the concept of Sozialpartnerschaft, or social partnership, which promotes cooperation and dialogue in industrial relations.
+Working closely and cooperating with business partners and Austrian subsidiary companies is critical.

 Dos and don’ts of business in Austria

-• Do come to meetings well prepared; this means bringing supplementary materials for all parties
+- Do come to meetings prepared; this means bringing supplementary materials for all parties

 Expat Health Insurance